An Introduction to Blood Clots

 • Collagen being exposed to platelets circulating in the blood.

-The extrinsic and intrinsic pathways then converge into the common pathway, stabilising the platelet plug (Chaudhry, Usama & Babiker 2020).
+The extrinsic and intrinsic pathways then converge into the common pathway, stabilising the platelet plug (Chaudhry et al. 2023).

-For more information, watch the Ausmed lecture The Clotting Cascade - Understanding Coagulation.
+For more information, see Ausmed’s lecture on The Clotting Cascade..

 Disruption to Haemostasis

-While haemostasis is an essential physiological process, there is a delicate balance that must be maintained between clotting factors that promote bleeding and those that promote coagulation (Cancer.Net 2019).
+While haemostasis is an essential physiological process, a delicate balance must be maintained between clotting factors that promote bleeding and those that promote coagulation (LaPelusa & Dave 2023).

 If there is too much bleeding, the individual is at risk of losing excessive blood from a minor injury.
 On the other hand, if there is too much clotting, uninjured blood vessels can become plugged.
-Any abnormality in haemostasis may disrupt this balance, with potentially dangerous consequences (Moake 2020).
+Any abnormality in haemostasis may disrupt this balance, with potentially dangerous consequences (Streiff 2023).

-Note: A thrombus is a blood clot that forms in a vein or artery (Healthdirect 2020).
+Note: A thrombus is a blood clot that forms in a vein or artery (Healthdirect 2023a).

-Venous thromboembolism (VTE) occurs when a thrombus forms inside healthy veins, obstructing normal blood flow (CEC 2014).
+Venous thromboembolism (VTE) occurs when a thrombus forms inside healthy veins, obstructing normal blood flow (NHLBI 2022a).

 The term VTE is used to describe two conditions: